 - Bake 400° for 12 minutes.

-Once your Corn Dog Muffins have baked and cooled, you can either store them in an airtight container in the refrigerator for 3-4 days, or you can freeze them!
+Once your Corn Dog Muffins have baked and cooled, you can either devour them immediately, keep them in the refrigerator for 3-4 days, or freeze them!

 HOW TO FREEZE CORN DOG MUFFINS

 Oh, yes.
 Mini Corn Dog Muffins are freezer-friendly, meaning you can make them in advance and use them for school lunches or to simply get ahead of the game when it comes to party food!

 If you’d like to preserve your Corn Dog Muffins for more than just a few days, place them in a snug, freezer-safe, airtight container (or a freezer-safe, zip-top bag) for up to 2 months.
 Be sure there is very little headspace if using a container, and if using a zip-top bag, press out all of the excess air before freezing.
 This will help to prevent freezer burn.

 The night before you intend to ship them off to school with your little one, remove them from the freezer and place them in the refrigerator in a container to thaw overnight.

 To reheat mini corn dog muffins for your party, place them frozen on a rimmed baking sheet in a preheated 350° oven.
 Cook for 10-12 minutes, or until the center is completely warmed through.

 - Homemade Pizza Bagel Bites are perfect for weeknight dinners or after school snacks.
 They’re made up of miniature bagels, and topped with a simple marinara sauce, melty cheese, and pepperoni.

 - Steak Quesadillas are an easy, crowd-pleasing dinner loaded with flavor thanks to quick-cooking, taco-seasoned steak strips, melty Monterrey Jack cheese, and sauteed onions and peppers.